hashicorp/terraform-aws-vault/modules/run-vault/README.md

    See [Vault configuration](#vault-configuration) for details on what this configuration file will contain and how to override it with your own configuration.

-1. Generate a [Supervisor](http://supervisord.org/) configuration file called `run-vault.conf` in the Supervisor config dir (default: `/etc/supervisor/conf.d`) with a command that will run Vault:
+1. Generate a [systemd](https://www.freedesktop.org/wiki/Software/systemd/) service file called `vault.service` in the systemd config dir (default: `/etc/systemd/system`) with a command that will run Vault:
    `vault server -config=/opt/vault/config`.

-1. Tell Supervisor to load the new configuration file, thereby starting Vault.
+1. Tell systemd to load the new configuration file, thereby starting Vault.

 We recommend using the `run-vault` command as part of [User Data](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html#user-data-shell-scripts), so that it executes when the EC2 Instance is first booting.
-After running `run-vault` on that initial boot, the `supervisord` configuration will automatically restart Vault if it crashes or the EC2 instance reboots.
+After running `run-vault` on that initial boot, the `systemd` configuration will automatically restart Vault if it crashes or the EC2 instance reboots.

 See the [vault-cluster-public](https://github.com/hashicorp/terraform-aws-vault/tree/master/examples/vault-cluster-public) and